keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Damian walks in with loads of rum
 - "suffering builds character" typa campaign
 - Dilys cleaned the captains quarters
+- Dilys experiments with the ring
+- gets sucker punched by Olivia and then has the ring taken off
 -